top of page

 We have undertaken procurement above and below the thresholds for clients and we have experience letting one off contracts and framework agreements, including call offs and setting up framework agreements for future use.

-We have also undertaken consultation under S20 of the Commonhold and Leasehold Reform Act 2002 (CLARA) as part of the procurement process thus ensuring that when service charges are involved the full costs can be recharged to residents.
+We have also undertaken consultation under S20 of the Commonhold and Leasehold Reform Act 2002 (CLARA) as part of the procurement process thus ensuring that when service charges are involved the full costs can be properly recharged to residents.

 See a case study here.

-In addition to procurement through tendering we have also worked with clients in calling off contracts from established framework agreements, as well as setting up framework agreements for clients.
+In addition to procurement through tendering we have worked with clients in calling off contracts from established framework agreements, as well as setting up framework agreements for clients.

 If you would like us to undertake an evaluation of your existing procurement policy and procedures to ensure that they are compliant and practical we would be pleased to talk to you about this.